The Purpose and Functions of Compressed Air Storage Tank

 S = supply from the compressor(s)

-Read more about sizing your air receiver tank.
+You can read more about sizing your air receiver tank here.

-There is a danger in using air receivers of questionable or unsound construction.
-The American Society of Mechanical Engineers (ASME) has established a code, used extensively throughout North America as law, governing the construction of unfired pressure vessels.
-Receivers should satisfy this code, as well as the other local government or insurance regulations that may apply to this type of product.
+There is a danger in using air receiver tanks of questionable or unsound construction.
+The American Society of Mechanical Engineers (ASME) has established a code, used extensively throughout North America as law, governing the construction of pressure vessels.
+Air receiver tanks should satisfy this code, as well as any other local government or insurance regulations that apply to this type of product.

-Receivers must be equipped with ASME-approved safety valves, pressure gauge and a drain valve.
+Air receiver tanks must also be equipped with ASME-approved safety valves, a pressure gauge and a drain valve.

-Receiver safety valves must not be set at a pressure higher than the working pressure for which the receiver is stamped.
-These safety valves must be set slightly higher than the operating pressure, so it follows that the operating pressure of a system should be about 5 percent lower than the pressure rating stamped on the receiver.
+The safety valves must not be set at a pressure higher than the working pressure for which the receiver is stamped.
+These safety valves must also be set slightly higher than the operating pressure, so it follows that the operating pressure of a system should be about 10 percent lower than the pressure rating stamped on the receiver.

-The storage of quantities of moisture in receiver tanks leads to the formation of rust and scale on the inside of the tank, which can become loose and get carries down-stream in the outgoing air.
-This rust and scale can cause problems of blockage in air using components and premature blockage of filters.
+Meanwhile, storing moisture in air receiver tanks leads to the formation of rust and scale on the inside of the tank, which can become loose and get carried downstream in the outgoing air.
+This rust and scale can contaminate the air and cause blockages.

-The compressed air leaving a vertical receiver tank should always be at a higher level than the inlet port.
-The reason for this is that the moisture and other contaminants, which condense out of the incoming compressed air, collect in the bottom of the receiver tank.
-These liquid contaminants are normally drained away, however should the drain line become blocked or the drain trap fail to function, the liquid contaminants level would rise and get carried into the outgoing air stream.
+The compressed air leaving a vertical air receiver tank should always be higher than the inlet port because the moisture and other contaminants, which condense out of the incoming compressed air, collect in the bottom of the air receiver tank.
+These liquid contaminants usually drain away, but if the drain line is blocked or the drain trap fails, the liquid contaminant level rises and gets carried into the outgoing air stream.
 We talk about air treatment methods in this article.

 To prevent this from occurring, it is a good practice to periodically check that the tank is free of moisture by tripping the auto drain trap manually.

-If the compressor is supplied with an air-cooled aftercooler, there is always a difference between the inlet and discharge air temperature (the approach temperature).
-As the cooling is not 100 percent efficient, the air discharging from the aftercooler will always be higher than the ambient air being used to cool the hot compressed air.
+If the compressor has an air-cooled aftercooler, there is always a difference between the inlet and discharge air temperature, known as the approach temperature.
+As cooling is not 100% efficient, the air discharging from the aftercooler will always be higher than the ambient air used to cool the hot compressed air.

-As soon as air leaving the aftercooler enters the receiver tank it comes in contact with the cooler steel wall of the tank, which is usually at ambient temperature.
-At this point, moisture starts to condense out of the compressed air as the air chills.
-If the air is stored in the tank for enough time, the temperature of the air in the tank will be the same as the ambient, and no more moisture will condense out.
+As soon as air leaving the aftercooler enters the air receiver tank, it meets the colder steel wall of the tank, which is usually at ambient temperature.
+At this point, moisture condenses from the compressed air as the air chills.
+If the air stays in the tank for enough time, the temperature of the air in the tank will be the same as the ambient, and no more moisture will condense out.

-If the air storage vessel is being used in conjunction with a compressed air drying system, the location and type of receiver tank should follow the recommendations of the dryer supplier.
+If the air receiver tank is used in conjunction with a compressed air drying system, the location and type of receiver tank should follow the recommendations of the dryer supplier.